 segmentation of 2-dimensional data by a dynamic programming algorithm

-time series data, dissection of bacterial growth phases, and for
+series data, dissection of bacterial growth phases, and for genome-wide

 methods allow quick evaluation of the results.
 Parameter scanning